SunnyOswal/K8s/Basics.md

 + **CRDs**:
 CustomResourceDefinitions, or CRDs, provide an extension mechanism that cluster operators and developers can use to create their own resource types.

++ **NAMESPACES**:
+object is the logical isolation boundary like virtual cluster within a cluster used for separation.